andyhwang00/suburb_data_visualisation/README.md

 <li>Generates boxplot of suburb house prices from 2005 to 2019 for a select suburb</li>
 <li>Generates list of all Sydney suburbs and whether they have positive or negative growth rates</li>

+Old files:
-Refer to old files or supplementary file for some of my older work that led up to the final handover.
+<li>Refer to old files or supplementary file for some of my older work that led up to the final handover</li>
+<li>Old files run off the Domain API which is free but has an API call limit of 500 per day</li>